qilingframework/rtfd.io/docs/ida.md

 ---

 ### Load and Run
-- After loading the plugin, right-click will show “Qiling Emulator” under the pop-up menu.
+- After loading the plugin, right-click will show “Qiling Emulator” under the pop-up menu

 ![](img/ida1.png)

 - **Click Setup First**

-- Select rootfs path and click Start (input custom script path if you have).
+- Select rootfs path and click Start (input custom script path if you have)

 - If the custom script is loaded successfully, it will prompt 'User Script Load'.
-Otherwise, it will prompt 'There Is No User Scripts', please check if the script path and syntax are correct.
+Otherwise, it will prompt 'There Is No User Scripts', please check if the script path and syntax are correct

 ![](img/ida2.png)

 ![](img/ida3.png)

-- Now click `Continue`, Qiling will emulate the target from start (entry_point) to finish (exit_point) and paint the path green.
+- Now click `Continue`, Qiling will emulate the target from start (entry_point) to finish (exit_point) and paint the path green

 ![](img/ida4.png)

-- To start all over, click `Restart`, it will clear the previous color and ask rootfs path again, then we are back to the start.
+- To start all over, click `Restart`, it will clear the previous color and ask rootfs path again, then we are back to the start

-- Now try something new, we want to let Qiling stop at 0x0804851E.
+- Now try something new, we want to let Qiling stop at 0x0804851E

 ![](img/ida5.png)

-- Just move the mouse pointer to position 0x0804851E and right-click, select `Execute Till`, Qiling will emulate to 0x0804851E(if the path is reachable), and paint the address node.
+- Just move the mouse pointer to position 0x0804851E and right-click, select `Execute Till`, Qiling will emulate to 0x0804851E(if the path is reachable), and paint the address node

 ![](img/ida6.png)

-- To watch Register and Stack, just by clicking `View Register`, `View Stack`.
+- To watch Register and Stack, just by clicking `View Register`, `View Stack`

 ![](img/ida7.png)

-- To watch Memory, click `View Memory` and input address and size of memory.
+- To watch Memory, click `View Memory` and input address and size of memory

 ![](img/ida8.png)

 ![](img/ida9.png)

-- Click `Step` or use `CTRL+SHIFT+F9` to let Qiling step in and paint the path blue.
+- Click `Step` or use `CTRL+SHIFT+F9` to let Qiling step in and paint the path blue

 - **You can see 'Register View' and 'Stack View' in real-time**

 ![](img/ida10.png)

 - In 0x0804852C.
-Let's enter the function sub_8048451 and press `F2` to set up a breakpoint at 0x08048454.
+Let's enter the function sub_8048451 and press `F2` to set up a breakpoint at 0x08048454

 ![](img/ida11.png)

-- Click `Continue`, it will emulate until the program exit or stop when a breakpoint is triggered and paint the path green.
+- Click `Continue`, it will emulate until the program exit or stop when a breakpoint is triggered and paint the path green

 ![](img/ida12.png)

 - How about updating CPU register.
-Right-click on Disassemble View or Register View and select `Edit Register`, right-click on the register, then select `Edit Value` to change it.
+Right-click on Disassemble View or Register View and select `Edit Register`, right-click on the register, then select `Edit Value` to change it

 ![](img/ida13.png)